 The circuit is grouped into routes that focus on certain geographical areas to help you maximize your time.
 If you like to explore on your own, you can use the interactive maps and routes to plan your visit on foot, by bike, by public transportation, or by car.

 There are also several guided options.
 On Saturday mornings until Sept.
 1, 2018, you can join a garden expert on the Lee Valley Garden Promenade Tour Bus which is led by an expert and takes you on a two-hour journey to see some of the circuit’s highlights.
-You can also join some of Ottawa’s tour services that feature gardens within their tour routes, such as Ottawa Walking Tours, Escape Bicycle Tours, Lady Dive/Gray Line Hop-on, Hop-off or Amphibus tours and more.
+You can also join some of Ottawa’s tour services that feature gardens within their tour routes, such as Ottawa Walking Tours, Escape Bicycle Tours and Rentals, Lady Dive/Gray Line Hop-on, Hop-off or Amphibus tours and more.

 - Downtown Garden Route: On this most urban of routes, you’ll find sites such as the Rideau Centre Rooftop Garden, Confederation Park, the Minto Vertical Garden, Parliament Hill and Sparks Street.